- Apply links menu

 Shaping quality places

 The practice of urban design is central to the City Design Group service.
-The Group comprises two multi-disciplinary teams:
+The Group comprises three multi-disciplinary teams:

 The City Design Group helps to shape new quality places throughout Bristol and improve the quality of existing neighbourhoods and sites.